JIIvot/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic Tac Toe game made in C++ using SDL3 and SDL3_image libraries

-Controls: F11 - Toggle fullscreen mode, R - Restart
+Controls: F11 - Toggle fullscreen mode, R - Restart, Escape - Exit

 Intended to be compiled in Visual Studio 2026